 Point Hacks receive a maximum of $180 per applicant for this card.
 More about this →

-American Express have increased the bonus for new cardholders of the Qantas Premium card to 60,000 Qantas Points, when you sign up by 1st May 2017 and spend $1,500 on eligible purchases within the first three months of approval.
+American Express have reverted the bonus for new cardholders of the Qantas Premium card back to 30,000 Qantas Points, when you sign up and spend $1,500 on eligible purchases within the first three months of approval.

 With a $249 annual fee, this is a useful card for committed Qantas Points earners – the overall earn rate just increased to 1.25 Qantas point per dollar spend on most eligible spend after the recently announced earn rate changes.